bheimbu/evolutionary_ecology/docs/source/second_week.rst

 """""

 .. important::
-  - Use jModelTest to calculate the best fitting model of sequence evolution for both elongation factor and 18S alignments from exercise :ref:`T2_A2`.
+  - Use jModelTest to calculate the best fitting model of sequence evolution for both elongation factor and 18S alignments from exercise **T2_A2** (from the :ref:`Tutorials_2`).
   - Safe the results (the html log file) in the folder **T3_A**.

 .. _T3_A2-A5: